 FAIRY BONES epk

-NPR said the album "showcases the band's ability to write catchy ear-worms driven by the unapologetic spirit and vocals of Chelsey Louise” while Java Magazine hailed it as "unsettling, beautiful, and powerful all at once."
+NPR said “0% Fun”, "showcases the band's ability to write catchy ear-worms driven by the unapologetic spirit and vocals of Chelsey Louise” while Java Magazine hailed it as "unsettling, beautiful, and powerful all at once."
 Impose popped in to declare it “energetic and vibrant.”

 Fairy Bones released 0% Fun on February 23, 2018 and it’s available now wherever music is sold.
-Catch them touring national throughout 2018.
+Fairy Bones will be releasing singles with music videos every other month in 2019.
+Catch them touring nationally throughout 2019.

 “Energetic and vibrant.” - Impose Magazine